gottacatchenall/ms_sampling_effort/manuscript.md

 probability.
 It's the birthday paradox, but backwards.
 ](./figures/negativebinom.png){#fig:negativebinom}

-What does this tell us?
-If we see two species _present_ but _not interacting_ many times, its probability a true negative.
-What, then, is meant by "many times"?
+From @fig:negativebinom it is evident that the more times we see two species _present_ but _not interacting_, the more likely the interaction is a true negative.
+But what should this threshold of number of observations be?

 Observations of species occur according to their relative abundance, and this can lead to high realized values of $p_{fn}$ for species with low relative abundance.